Answers to GEAR UP Iowa’s most frequently asked questions.

-Unfortunately, no. GEAR UP Iowa is a program that follows a group of students through school, beginning in 7th grade.
-Students who enroll after 7th grade in a partner school would not be considered GEAR UP Iowa and would not receive the scholarship.
-However, all students enrolled in partner schools may benefit indirectly through services and activities offered through GEAR UP Iowa at their school.
+Unfortunately, no. GEAR UP Iowa is a program that follows the same cohort of students through school.
+Students who enroll after 9th grade in a partner school are not part of the cohort and would not receive the GEAR UP scholarship.
+However, all students in the same class as the cohort can still participate in services and activities offered through GEAR UP Iowa at their school.

 GEAR UP Iowa is a set of services and activities provided to a select group of students in partner schools to support their academic and career success.
 As a GEAR UP Iowa participant, your student has access to services and activities regardless of family background or income.
 We hope all students will benefit from these services, but if you feel your student is not in need of the scholarship after graduation, there will be an option to decline the scholarship.